-Sperm Retrieval Chattanooga, TN
+Sperm Retrieval in Nashville & Chattanooga, TN

 What is Sperm Retrieval?

-Sperm Retrieval Techniques are performed in men who have no sperm (azoospermia) or extremely poor amounts of sperm (severe oligospermia) found on semen analysis.
+Sperm Retrieval techniques are performed in men who have no sperm (azoospermia) or extremely poor amounts of sperm (severe oligospermia) found on semen analysis.
 These techniques, which are procedural in nature, allow men who have poor to no sperm appearing in the ejaculate, to father biological children.
 The sperm retrieved from these procedures is almost always used with in-vitro fertilization (IVF) and must involve a female reproductive specialist in the treatment team.

 Sperm may be retrieved from the testis or epididymis, for immediate use or to be frozen for later use with IVF.
 The type of sperm retrieval technique, site of sperm retrieval (testis or epididymis), and the decision to use fresh versus cryopreserved sperm depends largely upon the reproductive surgeon, the reproductive lab personnel and your preferences.
-Currently there is no agreement within the reproductive specialist community on which retrieval technique or sperm source is superior.
+Currently, there is no agreement within the reproductive specialist community on which retrieval technique or sperm source is superior.
 The right decision for you and your partner will be made after a full evaluation of the couple has been performed by the male and female reproductive specialists.

 Usually sperm is retrieved in the following situations: